aws-amplify/docs/cli/init.md

 6. If you want to restrict the role to users who sign in with multi-factor authentication (MFA), select `Require MFA`(click [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa.html) for more details on MFA).
 7. Choose `Next: Permissions`.
 8. Select permissions policies that you want the developers from the Dev Corp to have when the role is assumed.
-Note:You MUST grant the role permissions to perform Cloudformation actions and create associated resources (depending on categories you use in your project) such as:
+Note: You MUST grant the role permissions to perform Cloudformation actions and create associated resources (depending on categories you use in your project) such as:
 - Cognito User and Identity Pools
 - S3 buckets
 - DynamoDB tables